 Snow and ice cover most of Earth’s polar regions throughout the year, but the coverage at lower latitudes depends on the season and elevation.
 High-elevation landscapes such as the Tibetan Plateau and the Andes and Rocky Mountains maintain some snow cover almost year-round.
 In the Northern Hemisphere, snow cover is more variable and extensive than in the Southern Hemisphere.

-Snow cover the most reflective surface on Earth and works like sea ice to help cool our climate.
+Snow works like sea ice to help cool our climate.
 As it melts with the seasons, it provides drinking water to communities around the planet.

 4. Permafrost on Earth